About Em

 My Background Story

-I feel that these disconnections inform our worldview and influence us, often unconsciously, to perpetuate a culture of disconnection at all scales of relating - with different parts of ourselves, with each other, and with the ecosystems we live in.
-This is not the case for all of us, but what I offer here is designed for those of us who feel any level of disconnection to the things that matter most in our lives.
-When we begin to heal these disconnections, my hope is that we grow within us an ability to feel and contribute to the great shifts that are called for in our lives.
+Disconnection is obviously not the case for all of us, but what I offer here is designed for those of us who feel any level of disconnection to the things that matter most in our lives.
+As we heal these disconnections, my hope is that we grow within us an ability to

 Breathwork offers a potent way of opening up our perception, especially our unconscious perceptions, and entering into connection with parts, people, and perspectives that we have been disconnected from.
-I do one-on-one sessions with clients, and also offer introduction to breathwork circles for folks who want to dive into it in a group/open discussion format.
+I do one-on-one sessions with clients, and also offer introduction to breathwork circles & group breathwork for folks who want to dive into it in a group or open discussion format.

 I also offer services for ethical organizations wanting to engage in thoughtful self-reflection.
 My favorite offering for organizations is a facilitated employee visioning session, where I bring in breathwork and rounds of sharing to spark idea generation and input from workers or team members on the direction they want to see their organization go.